 Our first endeavor is a childhood backpack meal program with local elementary schools.
 We collect shelf stable food and pack meals for a family of 4 in non-descript backpacks (matched to school colors) for children to take home to feed their families dinner that night.
 Teachers identify food insecure children in the classroom, and distribute backpacks to those in need.
 We collect no personal data on the recipients.
 There are no income requirements.
 If a teacher deems the child in need, the child goes home with food.
 All we need to know is how many backpacks are distributed in a given week, so we can bring more as needed.

-Stafford Food Security partners with local organizations like Stafford Junction and The Heartwood Center to provide nutritious meals to students this summer.
+Stafford Food Security partners with local organizations like Stafford Junction and The Heartwood Center to provide nutritious meals to students in the summer.
 Many children are dependent on the free and reduced school lunch programs.
 When school is not in session, they may not get a meal that day.
 We have provided over 600 meals during the summer of 2017.
 In 2018 and 2019, we continued to partner with Stafford Junction and Heartwood.
 In 2018 and 2019 we partnered with the Rappahannock Area YMCA to feed kids in Stafford County.
 In conjunction with the educational opportunities provided to children through the YMCA Power Scholars Academy program, Stafford Food Security provide daily hot lunches to an average of 80 kids for five weeks each summer.

 In March of 2018, in an effort to expand our reach to families in need by partnering with the Office of the Stafford County Sheriff.
 Our backpack meals are now stocked in patrol cars, ready to be distributed to families when deputies see a need.